 Facts & figures

 We are one of Australia’s best universities, with a stunning campus located in the heart of vibrant Sydney.
-Come to Australia as part of your overseas degree for a memorable student experience.
+As part of your overseas degree, you can study as an exchange student for a memorable experience.

 Study abroad is a program for students where there is no reciprocal exchange agreement.
 You enrol and pay fees directly to the University of Sydney, but are not enrolled in a full degree here.